Blackbeard and his Infamous Pirate Ship, Queen Anne's Revenge

 "Capt.
 Teach alias Black-Beard" colored print, engraved on copper, Oliver Payne 1736 ( Public Domain )

-La Concorde – A Slave Ship Becomes a Pirate Ship
+La Concorde becomes the Queen Anne’s Revenge– A Slave Ship to a Pirate Ship

 - The Ultimate Pirate Branding Symbol - the Origin of the Jolly Roger